The Emerging Scholars Program

 Under the cultivation of directors Penny Hunt and Matt Thurlow and our last three Presidents, Bruce Perkins, Randy Schrimsher, and Chuck Akre, the Emerging Scholars Program has expanded exponentially since 2000.
 At the suggestion of Brock Jobe, Winterthur’s Professor of American Decorative Arts and a Trust Governor, we introduced the Summer Research Grant Program in 2003 to underwrite thesis and dissertation research.
 After the passing of long-time Governor and former Winterthur curator John A. H. Sweeney in 2006, the Trust endowed an Emerging Scholar Lecture in his name.
 Our Curatorial Internship Grant was introduced in 2009, once again at Brock’s encouragement after the economic recession caused a sharp downturn in the quantity of jobs available to recent graduates.
 This opportunity has become the crown jewel of the Emerging Scholars Program.

 The three defining characteristics of the Emerging Scholars Program inextricably link this objective to the development of the Decorative Arts Trust: collaboration, advocacy, and grassroots support.
 The program is dependent upon collegial partnership with noteworthy museums, preservation organizations, and universities to educate and host our recipients.
 A series of past Officers and Governors of the Trust have advocated this cause, and without their leadership, the initiative would not have enjoyed such impressive progress.
 Under the stewardship of Education Committee Chair Robert Leath, the Program continues to make impressive strides forward.
 Finally, we are entirely dependent on the broad-based support of our membership to fund the Program.
-We have received 406 gifts so far this year to underwrite the Program’s 2017 budget, which, in turn, benefitted 53 students and young professionals.
+Donations from our members underwrite the Program, which, in turn, benefits upward of 50 students and young professionals each year.